Sheane-mario/Solar-system-simulation/README.md

-#Planet Simulation
+# Planet Simulation
-Simplified simulation of planetery motion using python's pygame module.
+Simplified simulation of planetary motion using Python's pygame module.

-##Installation
+## Installation
 Clone the repo and run the code.
 Please ensure that pygame is installed on your computer.